aaron-grau/curic/html-css/projects/aa_times/README.md

 # App Academy Times

+Often when working as a front-end developer you'll be collaborating with a designer.
+Most likely they will provide you with a sequence of screenshots and specifications for you to convert into neat, maintainable HTML and CSS.

 Download the `skeleton.zip` and extract to get started making an App Academy clone of [The New York Times Homepage](http://nytimes.com).

-- Bundle Install
+# Phase 0: Setup

+- Run `bundle install`.
-- `rails s` in one tab
+- Run `rails s` in one tab.
-- `bundle exec guard -P livereload` in another tab
+- In another, run `bundle exec guard -P livereload`.

-## File Structure
+## Stylesheets File Structure

-Begin by becoming familiar with the file structure:
+Begin by familiarizing yourself with the file structure:

 ```
 /app/assets/stylesheets